irving-statek/open-pnp-wiki/Scripting.md

 | nozzle  | [org.openpnp.spi.Nozzle](http://openpnp.github.io/openpnp/develop/org/openpnp/spi/Nozzle.html) | The nozzle that is picking. |
 | part  | [org.openpnp.model.Part](http://openpnp.github.io/openpnp/develop/org/openpnp/model/Part.html) | The part being picked. |

+### Machine.AfterDriverHoming

+Called after the machine drivers have been homed, and before processing the OpenPnP homing fiducial.
+(New 2024-11-04)

+### Machine.AfterHoming

+Called after the machine has been homed.

 ### Nozzle.AfterPick

 Called after the nozzle has picked a component.